How to Meal Plan: tips for beginners

 Have 1-2 dinners the same every meal planning period.

-This makes meal planning so much easier for me.
+This makes meal planning so much easier!
 Every Friday at our house is Movie Night which means homemade Pizza.

 Which means every time I'm making our meal plan I already have Fridays figured out.
 It's the little things like this that make meal planning less of a chore.